satish-varma/studio/DOCUMENTATION.md

 ### Food Stall Management

 *   **Path:** `/foodstall/...`
-*   **Food Stall Dashboard (`/foodstall/dashboard`):** Overview of food stall specific metrics (currently placeholder).
+*   **Food Stall Dashboard (`/foodstall/dashboard`):** Overview of food stall specific metrics like total sales, total expenses, and net profit for a selected period (Today, Last 7 Days, This Month, All Time).
 *   **Expense Tracking:**
-    *   Record Food Stall Expenses (`/foodstall/expenses/record`): Form to input purchases of groceries, supplies, etc. (currently placeholder form).
+    *   Record Food Stall Expenses (`/foodstall/expenses/record`): A detailed form to input purchases of groceries, supplies, etc. by category.
-    *   View Expenses (`/foodstall/expenses`): List and filter food stall expenses (currently placeholder list).
+    *   View Expenses (`/foodstall/expenses`): A paginated and filterable list of all food stall expenses.
 *   **Sales Tracking:**
-    *   Record Food Stall Sales (`/foodstall/sales/record`): Form to input sales of meals, beverages, etc. (currently placeholder form).
+    *   Manage Daily Sales (`/foodstall/sales/record`): A form to input and edit the total sales for a specific day, broken down by meal times (Breakfast, Lunch, Dinner, Snacks) and payment methods (HungerBox, UPI, Other).
-    *   View Sales (`/foodstall/sales`): List and filter food stall sales transactions (currently placeholder list).
+    *   View Sales (`/foodstall/sales`): A paginated list of all daily sales summaries.
+*   **Activity Log (`/foodstall/activity-log`):** View a paginated history of all recorded sales and expenses for food stalls.
+*   **Financial Reports (`/foodstall/reports`):** A dedicated report page to analyze food stall financial performance, including total sales, total expenses, net profit, and top expense categories for a given period.
 *   **Dedicated Data Models:** Uses `FoodItemExpense` and `FoodSaleTransaction` types defined in `src/types/food.ts`.
-*   **Future Enhancements:** Could include recipe management, cost-per-meal calculation, food-specific reporting, and integration with main inventory for shared items if applicable.

 ### User Management (Admin)